2019-2020 RA Recruitment & Selection

 Every new RA Candidate is expected to attend one of five scheduled RA information sessions.
+Members of the Multicultural Student Coalition are welcome to attend the RA Info Session in collaboration with MSC's regularly scheduled meetings.
 In these sessions, we will discuss the position, review requirements, visit the job description, and answer any questions about the application process and RA job expectations.
 These sessions are listed below.

 Applying for the Position

 Candidates who are interested in applying for the RA position should click the button below to be taken to the application.
 It will direct you to a Google Form which will require you to login with your Wilkes username and password.
-Applications will be due by Friday, February 2, 2018 at 4:00 p.m.
+It is recommended that users open an incognito window (Google Chrome) or a private window (Firefox), sign into your Wilkes email, and then access the application.
+Applications will be due by Friday, February 1, 2019 at 4:00 p.m.